-We’ve already looked at risks M1-M3 in part one of our OWASP Mobile Top 10 primer.
+We’ve already looked at risks M1-M3 in part one of our primer on the OWASP Mobile Top 10 vulnerabilities.
 Now we’ll investigate risks M4-M7 to find out what these threats mean and how they can be countered.

 OWASP Mobile Top 10 Threats: M4-M7